Skip to main content

 Screenshot showing a ~500bp insertion from SKBR3 (breast cancer) cell line PacBio reads.
 Users can right-click sequence reads, then click "read vs reference" to show complex read alignments in a "synteny style" view (lower panel).
 Users can also interactively get the sequence of read portions with a click-and-drag action (lower panel, in blue) (live link)

-A methylated and unmethylated CpG island shown using the MM tag with nanopore reads on the COLO829 (melanoma) cancer cell line.
-This dataset (live link)
+A methylated and unmethylated CpG island shown using the MM tag with nanopore reads on the COLO829 (melanoma) cancer cell line. (live link)

 An example of the 1000 genomes structural variant call VCF, showing a large inversion on chromosome 19.
 This screenshot used the in-app clustering workflow on the inverted region, and then zoomed out further (live link)